Housing at the University of Georgia: Brumby Community

-Creswell Community
+Creswell Hall

-Creswell Community is a nine-story residence hall housing approximately 965 students and is divided into four colonies: Frederica, Gordon, Goshen, and Ogeechee.
+Named after Mary Ethel Creswell, the first woman to receive a degree from the University of Georgia, Creswell Hall is a nine-story co-ed residence hall housing approximately 965 students and is divided into four colonies: Frederica, Gordon, Goshen, and Ogeechee.
 It has double-occupancy rooms with common bathrooms.

-The Creswell Community, which includes Creswell Hall, is one of three high-rise residential communities located on Baxter Street and designated solely to first-year students.
-Creswell is a coeducational residential community for first-year students.

-Named after Mary Ethel Creswell, the first woman to receive a degree from the University of Georgia, Creswell Community is home to male and female first-year students.
-Creswell residents also live near the Bolton Dining Commons.
+The residence hall is designated solely for first-year students, and is also located near the Bolton Dining Commons.

 Black-Diallo-Miller Hall

 Completed in 2022, Black-Diallo-Miller Hall houses first-year students in double-occupancy rooms.
 It was constructed in the former location of the old Bolton Dining Commons at the intersection of Baxter Street and E Cloverhurst Avenue.

 In December 2021, the building was officially named in honor of Harold A. Black, Mary Blackwell Diallo, and Kerry Rushin Miller, the first African American students to enroll as freshmen and complete their undergraduate degrees.